reowst/sdk/README.md

 We sell 10 seconds of slices of access to private networks.
 Typically, these private networks have lower latency, less congestion and less frequent packet loss than the public internet.

-The result is improved transit from players around the world to your game servers.
+The result is improved network transit from players around the world to your game servers.
 Players experiencing lower latency, less hitching, and less packet loss while they play.

+Players that we can't improve (yet), or are good enough according to your requirements take the public internet and are _free_.

 ## How does Network Next work?